Multiple Sclerosis Centers of Excellence

 Phase III: Caregivers experience more serious problems, including chronic physical, mental, and behavioral symptoms.
 Physical signs can include changes in sleep patterns or appetite, illness, physical exhaustion, and loss of interest in activities previously enjoyed.
 Mental signs can include depression, emotional exhaustion, withdrawal, anxiety, frustration, and resentment.
 The physical and mental signs can manifest in one's behavior through unpleasant communication and interactions, wishing to get away, drinking, abuse and neglect, and becoming lost in the caregiver role.
 If these symptoms develop, help should be sought.

-There are strategies that a caregiver can learn to help facilitate the development of a care partnership in which the needs of both partners are met.
+There are strategies that a caregiver can use to help facilitate the development of a care partnership in which the needs of both partners are met.
 Attend to your own health and emotional needs by eating right and getting plenty of exercise and sleep.
 Be patient with yourself and your loved one.
-Maintain your own identity by taking breaks and allowing time to get away and do your own thing.
-Facilitate efforts to communicate openly and problem-solve together.
-Make your home environment as user-friendly and accessible as possible.
-Take advantage of assistive technology.
-Your local VA Medical Center’s Rehabilitation Department has a variety of support services available, including assistive technology from physical and occupational therapists.
+Keep your own identity by taking breaks and allowing time to get away and do your own thing.
+Facilitate efforts to communicate openly and problem solve jointly.
+Make your home environment as user friendly and accessible as possible.
+Take advantage of all assistive technology, it can make life so much easier.
+You should check with your local VA medical facilities’ Rehabilitation Department where you will find a variety of support services and assistive technology from physical and occupational therapists.
 It is important to be realistic about your loved one's disease and set realistic goals.
 That can be easy to say but might be hard to do.
-If you need help with setting realistic goals, ask to speak with a VA social worker.
+If you need help with setting realistic goals you could contact your local VA medical facility and meet with a social worker.
+They can help you with your plan.